-The County shall pay the rate prescribed for employer contributions into the General Retirement Fund for the Tier I and Tier II programs in accordance with the law and the rules and regulations governing such employer contributions.
+The County shall pay the rate prescribed for employer contributions into the General Retirement Fund in accordance with the law and the rules and regulations governing such employer contributions.

 Each employee shall pay, via payroll deduction, the amount prescribed by the rate established for each employee's contribution for the appropriate General benefit Tier into the appropriate fund in accordance with the rules and regulations governing such employee contributions.